Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/pearl-of-power.md

 aliases: ["Pearl of Power"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-184. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+184. Available in the SRD."
 ---
 # Pearl of Power
 *Wondrous Item, major, uncommon (requires attunement by a spellcaster)*